dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> The more you like yourself, the less you are like anyone else, which makes you unique.
+> If you want to kill any idea in the world, get a committee working on it.
-> - Walt Disney
+> - Charles F. Kettering